 Royal National and Commercial Directory and Topography of the county of Lancashire - Pigot & Co.
 1828

+You can see the administrative areas in which Hindley has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SD624039 (Lat/Lon: 53.530206, -2.568821), Hindley which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)